Algerian Green Dam: The War for Independence

-Similarly bombing of forests during the French colonial area has also been cited as a cause of deforestation.
+Similarly, the bombing of forests during the French colonial era has also been cited as a cause of deforestation.

 As in previous wars, the guerrillas were almost exclusively based in the mountains of northern Algeria, where the forest and scrub cover were well-suited to guerrilla warfare.
-Colonel Gilles Martin describes War in Algeria: The FrenchExperience "Vast, mountainous, woody, and lightly populated, Algeria offered terrain favourable to guerrilla warfare."
+Colonel Gilles Martin describes War in Algeria: The French Experience "Vast, mountainous, woody, and lightly populated, Algeria offered terrain favourable to guerrilla warfare."
 In attempts to tackle the issue of forest cover being used by guerrillas French forces bombed and used napalm to reduce the cover available.

-Climate Change
+Climate change

 Yet another cause, often cited more recently, is climate change.

 "Although Algeria has experienced a gradual decline in rainfall since 1975, the frequency of floods has increased, which has led to increased costs and damages.

 According to PreventionWeb, Algeria ranks 18 of 184 of the most exposed countries to drought.
 An estimated 3,763,800 (about 10%) of its population is exposed to droughts.

 Algeria experienced a record heat wave in June 2003, with temperatures over 40°C for 20 consecutive days that resulted in an estimated 40 deaths.
 Such events are projected to increase in a warming climate."

 Complex causes

-Contemporary research has demonstrated that the Sahara is not expanding, as is still fre- quently believed, but that it expands and contracts based almost entirely on rainfall.
+Contemporary research has demonstrated that the Sahara is not expanding, as is still frequently believed, but that it expands and contracts based almost entirely on rainfall.

 Other studies have found that the causes are more complex and that the climate context of North Africa was very similar some 3000 years ago to that of today.

 Objectives

-The main objective of the Green Dam is to combat desertiﬁcation.
-Afer a few years of implementation, the program developed into a multi-sector project, including:
+The main objective of the Green Dam is to combat desertification.
+After a few years of implementation, the program developed into a multi-sector project, including: